The Getty

 • Historical flag for the Parent (required-default)

 Indicates if the link between the child and its parent is current or historical.
-Most relationships in the ULAN are flagged Current; if the flag is Current, it is generally not displayed to end-users.
+If the flag is Current, it is generally not displayed to end users.
 If the flag is Historical, it is displayed (e.g., "H" in the example above).
 Other flags could be used in future versions of the ULAN.

 C = Current